thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2023-12-22-flutter-for-web-not-ready-for-prime-time-in-key-areas.md

 ## Conclusion

 While Flutter offers a unified framework to build across multiple platforms, its current web development capabilities present several challenges.
-Issues in sitemap generation, hydration, loading times, deep linking, SEO, and accessibility make it less suitable for important web projects.
+Issues in sitemap generation, loading times, deep linking, SEO, and accessibility make it less suitable for important web projects.
 Until these issues are addressed, web developers might need to consider alternative solutions for projects where these aspects are critical.
+However, this situation might change once Flutter's DOM renderer gets published, which could potentially improve its performance and compatibility on the web.